Ahmedgawish10/Ahmedgawish10/README.md

 ● A good problem solving<br>
 ● Proficient in HTML, CSS, and JavaScript<br>
 ● Proficient with modern web development frameworks such as React,Angular<br>
-● Familiar with backend tecnologies
+● Familiar with backend tecnologies such as PHP, MY SQL, Laravel

 🚀 My Projects
 ---